 And for the record, the city of Melbourne has been ranked the most liveable city in the world seven years running.

-No. 6 – Australia was the second country to give women the vote
+N°6 – Australia was the second country to give women the vote

 Women got the vote in Australia in 1902.
 New Zealand was the first country to introduce the right to vote for women in 1893.
 As a comparison, the UK did not grant women the right to vote until 1928.

-N°8 – The oldest fossil found in Australia was 3.5 billion years old
+N°8 – The Oldest Fossil found in Australia was 3.5 billion years old

 Rocks containing traces of organic life were found in Western Australia in 1979.
 This discovery also advanced NASA’s research into fossil rocks on Mars.